Connect Meeting Bandwidth Utilization using Multiple Interactive Collaborating Video Feeds

 Hopefully these exercises help with your planning for large successful meetings.

 For other variables such as Screen-Sharing see: http://blogs.adobe.com/connectsupport/adobe-connect-bandwidth-utilization/

 Consider also that when you are pushing the limits of your network, audio is often given QoS priority over video.

 Note: These examples assume that each client has a separate connection with the server and the Connect Edge servers are not remote to consolidate streams; they are not geographically distributed; they are collocated with the origin servers as is commonly the case so that each of the 12 attendees are receiving 11 subscribed streams from the data center (N-1).

-Note also: Regardless of how many cameras you have active, the Connect addin will use one TCP connection over port 1935 (and encrypted on 443) that carries all the streams.
+Note also: Regardless of how many cameras you have active, the Connect Meeting Application will use one TCP connection over port 1935 (and encrypted on 443) that carries all the streams.